The next Open Days for the Museum, Eel House and Medieval Bridge will be Easter Monday 1 April 2024.

 Who are the Trustees?

 Some have likened the Town Trust to the House of Lords of Alresford - when people were too old and didn't want to be town councillors any more, they were co-opted onto the trust, but not now.
 Indeed, the Trust is implementing a new structure for the 21st Century, which the Trustees believe will better serve the best interests of the people of Alresford, the future of the town, and also will improve the relationship between the Trust and the Town Council.

 The Trust's Responsibilities.

 THE AVENUE: The Trust is responsible for the upkeep of this area of the town.
 The area is defined as the land on each side of the road from Pound Hill to Drove Lane.
 Regular checks and maintenance works are made on the trees, bulb planting is organised, and the grass cut.
 Annual maintenance of The Avenue costs between £6 - £7000 per year and with the recent cuts in Local Authority support we have recently launched a 'Friends of The Avenue' programme to help cover these costs.

 BROAD STREET: The collection of all dues and revenues from Broad Street, including its annual fair, the weekly Thursday and monthly Sunday markets; in addition, there are They are also responsible for the upkeep of the trees along the Street, and permission is given for road closures during the annual Watercress Festival, third Sunday in May, and the October fair which this year is on Thursday 13 October.

 THE OLD FIRE STATION: As landlord of the 1881 building, its upkeep is the responsibility of the trustees.
-It currently houses Andrew Lawes'gallery and picture framing business.
+It currently houses Andrew Lawes' picture framing business and the Alresford Museum.